-BEIJING (AP) — China's top securities regulator Xiao Gang will step down following months of turmoil in Chinese stock markets that battered faith in Beijing's economic management.
+BEIJING (AP) — China's top securities regulator will step down following months of turmoil in Chinese stock markets that have battered faith in Beijing's economic management.

-The departure of Xiao, a legal expert with decades of experience in the finance industry, may help assuage public anger at the dramatic boom and bust, but doesn't address the market's underlying problems.
+The departure of Xiao Gang, a legal expert with decades of experience in the finance industry, may help assuage public anger at the dramatic boom and bust, but doesn't address the market's underlying problems.

-The official Xinhua News Agency reported Saturday that Xiao would be replaced by Liu Shiyu, chairman of the Agriculture Bank of China and a former deputy governor of China's central bank.
+The official Xinhua News Agency reported Saturday that Xiao would be replaced by Liu Shiyu, chairman of the Agricultural Bank of China and a former deputy governor of China's central bank.

 Analysts say Beijing's moves on stocks, as well as its halting steps to ease currency controls, show the tension between the ruling Communist Party's desire for market-oriented reform and its overriding objective of retaining absolute political control.